Spanning Tree Autoregressive Visual Generation

-\paragraph{Training and Evaluation} We tokenize each image by applying a ten-crop transformation~\cite{szegedy2015going, yu2025randomized} and train for 250k steps with a batch size of 2048 ($\sim$ 400 epochs) for all configurations.
-We use AdamW with a cosine learning rate, with a peak learning rate of 4e-4 and a linear warmup for 0.25 total training steps.
-The uniform spanning tree is sampled through Wilson's algorithm~\cite{wilson1996generating}, and a fixed tie-breaking rule, which first visits the index preceding it in raster order, is applied to children with the same parent during BFS traversal.
-The dropout out of class conditioning is performed with a probability of 0.1 for classifier-free guidance~\cite{ho2022classifier}, and power-cosine scheduling~\cite{gao2023masked, wang2024analysis}, without the top-p or top-k sampling, is adopted at inference.
-For evaluating the class-conditional image generation, we follow the evaluation protocol of ADM~\cite{dhariwal2021diffusion} and report the Fréchet Inception Distance (FID)~\cite{heusel2017gans}, Inception Score (IS)~\cite{salimans2016improved}, Precision, and Recall~\cite{kynkaanniemi2019improved}.
-Additionally, we extend this evaluation protocol to the image inpainting setting for a quantitative evaluation of image editing capabilities.
-After tokenizing the validation images in ImageNet-1k, we drop a random connected subset of tokens whose size is a given ratio of the entire number of tokens, and regard the remaining tokens as a partial observation of each image provided for image inpainting.
+We apply the ten-crop transformation~\cite{szegedy2015going, yu2025randomized} and train for 250k steps with a batch size of 2048 ($\sim$ 400 epochs) for all configurations.
+We use AdamW~\cite{loshchilov2017decoupled}, cosine learning rate scheduler with linear warmup, Wilson's algorithm~\cite{wilson1996generating} for sampling uniform spanning trees, fixed tie-breaking rule that first visits the index preceding others in raster-scan order during the BFS, class dropout with a probability of 0.1 for classifier-free guidance~\cite{ho2022classifier}, and power-cosine CFG scheduler~\cite{gao2023masked, wang2024analysis} without the top-p or top-k sampling at inference time.
+We follow the evaluation protocol of ADM~\cite{dhariwal2021diffusion} and report Fréchet Inception Distance (FID)~\cite{heusel2017gans}, Inception Score (IS)~\cite{salimans2016improved}, Precision, and Recall~\cite{kynkaanniemi2019improved}.
+We extend this protocol to quantitatively evaluate image inpainting performance using validation images, in which a random connected set of tokens is dropped at given masking ratios, treating the remaining tokens as partial observations.
 Further implementation details are described in the supplementary material.